Arkansas Music Week

 Grab lunch from a local restaurant or food truck, shop in local boutiques or the pop-up art market, and sip a to-go drink from a nearby bar thanks to the Outdoor Refreshment Area (ORA).
 Sundays on the Square wouldn’t be possible without generous support from sponsors like University of Arkansas Razorback Athletics, South by Northwest Hospitality, On the Map Shows, Renewal by Andersen, First Security Bank, and Beaver Water District.
 For more details, visit experiencefayetteville.com or downtownfay.org.
 Come out for an unforgettable Sunday afternoon full of music, creativity, and community vibes!

-Song Swap at Kingfish Featuring Sam Fagan, Charlie Jones and Pete Masri
+Song Swap Featuring Sam Fagan, Charlie Jones and Pete Masri

 Fayetteville Music Cities Convention